edly-io/nodebb-plugin-openedx-discussion/README.md

 ### Enabling the plugin

-To enable this plugin we need to configure both of our Open edX and NodeBB instances according to following steps:
+To enable this plugin we need to configure both of your Open EdX and NodeBB instances according to the following steps:

 1. Install [openedx-nodebb-discussion](https://github.com/arbisoft/openedx-nodebb-discussion) in your Open edX instance using its [README](https://github.com/arbisoft/openedx-nodebb-discussion/blob/master/README.md).
 2. Integrate [nodebb-plugin-openedx-discussion](https://github.com/arbisoft/nodebb-plugin-openedx-discussion) plugin in your NodeBB instance, using the Installation Guide given bellow.